 |5.5kWh||46 miles||28mph||3hrs (0-100%, three-pin plug)|

-Few vehicles, Ferraris and Lamborghinis included, generate as much attention as the tiny, two-seat Citroen Ami – an electric 'quadricycle' in the same vein as the recently discounted Renault Twizy or the notorious G-Wiz.
-Following huge public demand, the Ami is now on sale in the UK, with first examples of the ultra-compact city car due to arrive later this year.
+Few vehicles, Ferraris and Lamborghinis included, generate as much attention as the tiny, two-seat Citroen Ami – an electric 'quadricycle' in the same vein as the recently discontinued Renault Twizy or the notorious G-Wiz.
+Following huge public demand, the Ami is now on sale in the UK, with prices starting from just £7,695.

 From the outside, it looks like some sort of futuristic phone box on wheels.
 Under the bodywork is a more modest setup: a 5.5kWh battery that's sufficient for a 46-mile driving range on a charge.
 Driving the front wheels is an 8bhp electric motor – good enough to get the Ami up to a heady 28mph.
 So you can forget about a quoted 0-62mph time, but as it weighs less than 460kg, the 2.4-metre long vehicle has decent performance around town, despite that severely limited top speed.

 In case you haven't figured it out by now, the Ami is very, very small.
 Forget city cars like the Honda e, MINI Electric or Fiat 500 – the Ami is closer in size to the aforementioned Twizy and G-Wiz.
 But on the inside, it turns out to be surprisingly spacious, as Citroen has pushed the wheels right out to the corners, so there's a decent amount of room for occupants to stretch out.